jimholmes/resumes/resume.md

 # AWARDS:

-Microsoft Most Valuable Professional for Visual C\# since 2005.
-One of fewer than 300 C\# professionals in the world recognized for their contributions to the .NET development community.
+Microsoft Most Valuable Professional for Visual C\#, then Application Lifecycle Management since 2005.
+One of fewer than 300 Microsoft ALM professionals in the world recognized for their contributions to the .NET development community.

 Voted “C\# MVP of 2011” by fellow C\# MVPs for leadership of CodeMash